coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

-How To Put Money On Jail Inmates Book In Colorado?
+How To Put Money in Jail Inmates' Books in Colorado?

 Interested parties that wish to fund the account of an inmate incarcerated in a Colorado Department of Corrections facility may do so through any of the following methods: